(Note: This was posted prior to the unfortunate collapse of Paula Deen’s culinary empire – KF)

 Few grinds black pepper

-“Hot Butter” with Red Pepper & Garlic
+“Hot Butter” with Red Calabrian Peppers & Garlic

 This works especially well to spark up roasted and steamed vegetables.